AlfredNico/AlfredNico/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-WEB/ MOBILE DEVELOPPER/ DESKTOP APPLICATIONS applications
+WEB/ MOBILE DEVELOPPER/ DESKTOP DEVELOPPER applications
 - 🌱 I’m currently learning ...
 Node.js/ Angular/ React/ Ionic a Angular/
 - 👯 I’m looking to collaborate on ...
 Angular/ node.js/ ASP .NET/ reactJs/ python
 - 🤔 I’m looking for help with ... angular/ VusJs/ ReactJs / ASP .NET